eduNEXT/seb-openedx/docs/seb-server.rst

 PUT
 ---
 Issuing a PUT request is very similar to a POST request, but in this case the object will be updated.
-If the object does not exist, then an it will be created.
+If the object does not exist, then it will be created.
 Calling put is an idempotent operation.

 PATCH